 I believe many people use the Google XML Sitemaps plugin when generating sitemap.xml files for their websites.
-Naiba used to as well, but later discovered that the All in One SEO Pack functionality actually includes a built-in sitemap generation component, so I stopped using Google XML Sitemaps for generation.
-Just now, I suddenly found that sitemap.xml returned a 404 error, and switching to Google XML Sitemaps also resulted in a 404.
+Naiba used to as well, but later discovered that All in One SEO Pack actually includes a sitemap generation component within its features, so Google XML Sitemaps was no longer used for generation.
+Just now, I suddenly found that sitemap.xml returned a 404 error, and switching to Google XML Sitemaps also resulted in a 404,

-Not sure what the reason was, but I've been tinkering with file caching these past two days(Looking at the rules, it should be that the xml file was set to cache for 8 days, causing the 404.
-Excluding xml from caching should fix it.)
-Below is the
+Not sure what the reason was, but I've been tinkering with file caching these past two days(Looking at the rules, it should be that setting an 8-day cache for xml caused the 404; excluding xml from the cache should fix it.)
+Below is how to

-solution for sitemap.xml file 404.
-The occurrence of 404 is basically due to rewrite rule configuration issues.
-For example, while writing this article, I suddenly realized that it was because I had cached xml files when tinkering with file caching.
-Removing the caching rule should solve it.
+Solution for sitemap.xml file 404.
+The occurrence of a 404 is basically due to pseudo-static configuration issues.
+For example, while writing this article, I suddenly realized it was because I had cached xml files while tinkering with file caching; removing the caching rule should fix it.

 Solution for sitemap.xml 404